 Gorges Lodge is built on the edge of the Batoka Gorge 10km downstream from Victoria Falls and has arguably the most spectacular views in ...
 Read More

-Ilala Lodge Boutique Lodge is situated in Victoria Falls town and is actually the closest hotel to Victoria Falls.
+Ilala Lodge Hotel is the closest hotel to Victoria Falls and is in close proximity to the Zambezi National Park.
 A secluded setting overlooking ...
 Read More

-Imbabala Zambezi Safari Lodge is situated on a riverine fringe of the mighty Zambezi River where Zimbabwe, Botswana, Zambia and Namibia converge. ...
+Imbabala Zambezi Safari Lodge is situated on a riverine fringe of the mighty Zambezi River some 80km west of Victoria Falls, close to the banks ...
 Read More

 The Elephant Camp is situated on a private concession within, and bounded by, the Masuwe River and the Zambezi gorges, just 10kms outside Victoria ...
 Read More